-A book that’s really helped me create my plan and one that I recommend for pastors transitioning to a new church is, The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter by Michael D. Watkins.
+A book that’s helped me create my plan and one that I recommend for pastors transitioning to a new church is, The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter by Michael D. Watkins.
 He also has an iPhone app as well.
 The book is a must read.
-He suggests that before you implement a change, you must make sure you have these five supporting planks in place.
+He suggests that before you implement a change, you must make sure you have these five supporting pillars in place.

 - Diagnosis.
 You know what needs to be changed and why.